oracle/cloudtestdrive/DataScience/lab100/bonus01.md

 ## Adjust func.yaml file

-Depending on the Data Science Service version if you open the file, you may see a `triggers` configuration, that is no longer needed to deploy the model as function and has to be remove.
+Depending on the Data Science Service version if you open the file, you may see a `triggers` configuration, that is no longer needed to deploy the model as function and has to be removed.
 If you have that option please remove it now from the YAML file.
-You `**func.yaml**` file should look like this:
+Your `**func.yaml**` file should look like this:

 ```yaml
 entrypoint: /python/bin/fdk /function/func.py handler